pixelpicosean/lesser-panda-editor/README.md

-# Mithril Level Editor (Experimental and WIP)
+# Mithril Game Editor (WIP)

-A experiment level editor using Mithril frameowrk.
+A game editor using Mithril frameowrk, designed for Panda Engine.

 ## Build